AnkeDoesCoding/HENSDK/README.md

 <br>

 HEN SDK is a small WIP SDK for 3D games.
-It is currently a learning project so it is recommended that you don't use this for a full-feature game.
+It is currently a learning project so it is recommended that you don't use this for a full-feature game or for any game really.

+### Supported Platforms

+* Windows
+* Debian based Linux distros

 ## Showcase

 <img src = "res/SponzaPicture1.png">

 ## Building

-### Supported Platforms

-HEN SDK supports Windows and Ubuntu Linux.

 ### Prerequisiteries